Wrex: Visual design

-In order to distinguish Wrex from other krogan, his head was given a "splash" of red color as well as deep scarring.
-These scars across also demonstrated his combat experience.
-For Wrex's return in Mass Effect 2, he is envisioned to be the leader of his people.
-Since the krogan are consumed by constant internal warfare, they would live in the ruins scattered throughout their homeworld of Tuchanka, and players would find Wrex sitting on a throne surrounded by the rubble of the krogan's once-glorious civilization.
+Urdnot Wrex is a Krogan, one of an alien species that was near-sterilized by other galactic races in the Mass Effect universe.
+To distinguish Wrex from other members of his species, the Mass Effect art team gave his head a "splash" of red color that covered his skull plate in a specific fiery red pattern to create a unique and menacing appearance.
+The art team further gave Wrex's face abundant scarring, meant to demonstrate his combat experience and survivability.
+In order to visualize how Wrex's facial expressions would look in animation, the art team designed several facial expressions for the character.
+For Wrex's return in Mass Effect 2, he was envisioned to be the leader of his people.
+Since the Krogan are consumed by constant internal warfare, they would live in the ruins scattered throughout their home world of Tuchanka, and players would find Wrex sitting on a throne surrounded by the rubble of the Krogan's once-glorious civilization.